What to do in Guayaquil, Ecuador?

 The Malecón 2000 is often touted as one of the most successful revitalization projects in South America.
 What was once a dilapidated riverfront only a few decades prior, is now a thriving waterfront that’s filled with attractions and things to do.

-The Malecón 2000 takes on different personalities depending when visited.
-During a weekday you can enjoy the sprawling promenade almost entirely to yourself.
+The Malecón 2000 takes on different personalities depending on when visited.
+During a weekday it’s possible to enjoy the sprawling promenade almost entirely to yourself.
 Yet on a pleasant weekend afternoon, expect to find thousands of local families gathering for a day of fun on the river.
 It’s a nice scene to soak in and great people watching.

 There’s really a lot do along the Malecón 2000 for both locals and visitors alike.
 In fact, many of the subsequent recommendations of things to do in Guayaquil can be found right along this malecón.